curl/everything-curl/usingcurl-proxies.md

     curl -x http://proxy.example.com:80 ftp://ftp.example.com/file.txt

-What you can do then, is to "tunnel through" the HTTP proxy!
+What you can do instead then, is to "tunnel through" the HTTP proxy!

 ### HTTP proxy tunnelling

-HTTP proxies allow clients to "tunnel through" it to a server on the other side.
+Most HTTP proxies allow clients to "tunnel through" it to a server on the other side.
 That's exactly what's done every time you use HTTPS through the HTTP proxy.

 You tunnel through an HTTP proxy with curl using `-p` or `--proxytunnel`.

-When you do HTTPS through a proxy you normally go through to the default HTTPS remote TCP port number 443, so therefore you will find that most HTTP proxies white list and allow connections only to hosts on that port number and perhaps a few others.
+When you do HTTPS through a proxy you normally connect through to the default HTTPS remote TCP port number 443, so therefore you will find that most HTTP proxies white list and allow connections only to hosts on that port number and perhaps a few others.
 Most proxies will deny clients from connecting to just any